-Partner them with a team member
+Partner them with a team member.

-Work buddies are great for everybody—it's less pressure on you and a great mentoring opportunity for your employee.
+Work buddies are great for everybody—it's less pressure on you and a great mentoring opportunity for your employees.
 For your interns, it's a more intimate and educational experience.
 In addition, it's comforting for them to know they always have someone to turn to.

 Praise means a lot to most people, but when you're just starting out—often full of self-doubt—it means even more.
 Acknowledging triumphs is encouraging and shows you're heading in the right direction.
 As a result, people strive to achieve more and do their best not to disappoint you.

-Set up educational opportunities
+Set up educational opportunities.